The Eventful History Of Craps

 Online Craps: The Digital Evolution

-As the 1990s ushered in the age of online casinos, craps followed suit.
+As the 1990s ushered in the age of online casinos, the first online casinos launched in 1996, introducing virtual craps to a global audience.
+This marked a major milestone in the evolution of casino games, as craps joined the ranks of popular online casino games accessible from home.
 Early online versions offered simple, digital dice rolls powered by RNG (random number generators).
 Players could finally enjoy craps from home, even if the electric atmosphere of a Vegas pit was hard to replicate on a screen.

 The true breakthrough came in the 2000s with live dealer craps.
 Online casinos began streaming real craps tables in high definition, complete with professional dealers and chat features that allowed players to interact and cheer together.
 Suddenly, the energy and social excitement of craps could be experienced virtually.